 - Debt covenants posed a serious threat to the company's survival.

-- The SEC had launched an investigation into Charter's accounting practices.
+- The Securities and Exchange Commission had launched an investigation into Charter's accounting practices.

-- Heavy spending for a cable infrastructure hadn't yielded high enough returns.
+- Heavy spending for cable infrastructure hadn't yielded sufficiently high returns.

-Near the end of June 2003, I (Tom) wrote negatively about this stock when it was trading at more than $4.
+Near the end of June 2003, Tom Gardner wrote negatively about this stock when it was trading at more than $4.
 It's tough to go contrary to Paul Allen and Wally Weitz.
-But there was no turnaround in sight, and the company's balance sheet was cratering.
-Charter itself cratered, dropping to less than $1 per share.
-The stock has been on quite a roller-coaster since, and now sits at $1.00.
+But there was no turnaround in sight, and the company's balance sheet was deteriorating.
+We've continued to warn investors about the company nearly every month for four years now.

 What we do and don't fear

 So what was the problem with Charter Communications?
-The answer is the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.
+The answer was the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.

-To find out which stocks we do love, simply take a free trial of Hidden Gems.
-Read about all of the many small companies that have thus far produced outsized returns.
+To find out which stocks we do love, simply take a free trial to Hidden Gems.
+Read about all the small companies that have produced market-beating returns for us thus far -- plus our top five stocks to buy right now.
 If you don't like it, you can cancel within 30 days without paying a dime.

-This article was originally published on Jan.
+This article was originally published Jan.
 13, 2005.
 It has been updated.